Choosing the best VPN provider

 How does a VPN protect online privacy?

 A VPN is a third party service that encrypts and reroutes your internet traffic through their server(s) before accessing the public web.
 As your data passes through the VPN server, your IP address is replaced with the VPN’s.
-This adds some anonymity and privacy to whatever you’re doing online.
+This adds some privacy protections to whatever you’re doing online.
+As we will see, the degree of your privacy and the security of your data ultimately depends on the VPN service being used.
+This article will answer some of the big questions users should have about VPNs and privacy: What is the business model of a VPN?
+How is your data encrypted?
+How many servers does the VPN use?
+How is your traffic data and metadata stored by the VPN?
+Are their servers secured against attacks and breaches?
+Will the VPN hand your traffic data over to third parties?

 Different VPN architectures